Bank Account Opening in UAE

 The UAE is a popular destination for 200,000 newcomers annually, offering a blend of ocean and city life.
 To move to the UAE, having a bank account is essential, as it facilitates money movement and payment for goods and services.
 Our guide provides information on opening a bank account in the UAE and explains the country’s various banking services.

-A central bank regulates the UAE’s banking system and is comprised of around 50 international and local banks.
+A central bank regulates the UAE’s banking system and comprises around 50 international and local banks.
 The system is stable due to liquidity buffers and resilient capital levels.
 Most banks are funded by deposits, providing a large buffer to absorb losses.
 To open a bank account in the UAE, follow these steps.

 • Commercial banks